BasicWolf/sphinx-testify/docs/source/index.rst

 .. code-block:: rest

-   Access to the system is restricted to adult users who are 18 years or older.
+   Access to the system is restricted to registered users.

    .. testify::
-      asuite.aclass.test_only_adult_users_have_access
+      testsuite.testclass.test_only_registered_users_have_access

 .. the test names are added to the document as target output comments (e.g. <!-- test_name --> in HTML)